 The 3D Technology Behind the World’s First Successful Double Hand and Face Transplant: A Clinical Engineering Perspective

-In this webinar, Alyssa Glennon, our Principal Clinical Engineer in the USA, discusses the 3D technology behind the hand transplants.
-Alyssa will walk you through the planning process and explain how Materialise’s innovative tools enable the speed and accuracy required for such a complex medical procedure.
+In this webinar, Alyssa Glennon, our Principal Clinical Engineer in the USA, discussed the 3D technology behind the hand transplants.
+Alyssa walked the audience through the planning process and explained how Materialise's innovative tools enabled the speed and accuracy required for such a complex medical procedure.

 - How Materialise's innovative tools and technology helped the double hand and face transplant surgical team to prepare

 - What role 3D planning and printing played in the surgical process

 Principal Engineer for Business Development, Materialise

 Materialise medical device software may not be available in all markets because product availability is subject to the regulatory or medical practices in individual markets.
 In countries where no regulatory registration is obtained of Mimics or 3-matic Medical, a research version is available.
 Please contact your Materialise representative if you have questions about the availability of Materialise medical device software in your area.

 This content is intended for Health Care Professionals only L102255-01